watertap-org/watertap/docs/how_to_guides/how_to_use_property_test_harness.rst

 How To
 ------

-Begin by importing the following functions - note that property model import will differ for each test file.
+Begin by importing the following functions - note that the property model import will differ for each test file.
 The following example assumes a test file is being created for the NaCl property package.

 .. testsetup::